deckhouse/deckhouse-test-1/modules/030-cloud-provider-azure/docs/README.md

 title: "Cloud provider — Azure"
 ---

-The `cloud-provider-azure` module is responsible for interacting with the [Azure](https://portal.azure.com/) cloud resources.
-It allows the [node manager](../../modules/040-node-manager/) module to use Azure resources for provisioning nodes for the defined [node group](../../modules/040-node-manager/cr.html#nodegroup) (a group of nodes that are acted upon as if they were a single entity).

 The `cloud-provider-azure` module:
 - Manages Azure resources using the `cloud-controller-manager` (CCM) module:
     * The CCM module creates network routes for the `PodNetwork` network on the Azure side;